mariorossi77/bookmenu/README.md

 q -> quit the tui

 ## quirks
-If you are using the kitty terminal emulator replace viu with chafa.
+- If you are using the kitty terminal emulator replace viu with chafa.
+- Many ISPs have started blacklisting the domains used to scrape the book informations.
+Please update your /etc/resolv.conf to use a different DNS or even better, host one by yourself.